aayushsharma047/Aquapulse/README.md

 ![Aquapulse Logo](/Screenshots/logo.png)

 Aquapulse is an intelligent irrigation system designed to optimize water usage in agriculture.
 It utilizes Arduino and NodeMCU microcontrollers to collect and manage data efficiently.
+Furthermore, it provides an interactive User Portal to visualize the operations and control the entire process.

 ## System Architecture